CHALLENGE FATE AND FIND YOUR FORTUNE!

 Crimson Poker

-Crimson Poker is a game that is similar to traditional Poker, and adapted from Ririnji Nananji's rules for Poker at their casino on Mateus, with inspiration from Forgal Enpore's "Ul'Dice" game seen in their casino on Goblin!The player begins by rolling [/dice] five times to determine their starting hand.
-Only the first number of the roll is used.The player may then choose to stick with their hand or pick any number of dice to reroll.The dealer will then take their turn doing the same.
+Crimson Poker is a game that is similar to traditional Poker, and adapted from Ririnji Nananji's rules for Poker at their casino on Mateus, with inspiration from Forgal Enpore's "Ul'Dice" game seen in their casino on Goblin!The player begins by rolling /random five times to determine their starting hand.
+Only the first number of the roll is used.The very first of these five rolls for the opening hand is considered a Crimson Roll.The player may then choose to stick with their hand or pick any number of dice to reroll.The dealer will then take their turn doing the same.
 If the dealer fails to beat the player's hand, it's a win!★ Hands are ranked on a poker system (specified below)

 ★ There are no aces in this game.
 A 1 is the lowest ranked card.
 9 is the highest.